amnesiiac/amnesiiac.github.io/_posts/2023-09-23-docker-container-without-image.md

 ---

 ### # introduction to low-level container api: runc
-The docker relies on a bunch of softwares, a typical reliance map is as follows:
+the docker relies on a bunch of softwares, a typical reliance map is as follows:

 ```txt

                            <─── runc ───>